ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 The [DataLad] project relies on Git and git-annex to establish an integrated data monitoring, management, and distribution environment.
-As data distribution capitalizing on a number of "data crawlers" for existing data portals, it provides unified access to over 240TB of data from various initiatives (such as CRCNS, OpenNeuro, etc.).
+As a data distribution capitalizing on a number of "data crawlers" for existing data portals, it provides unified access to over 240TB of data from various initiatives (such as CRCNS, OpenNeuro, etc.).